W. Grey Walter: Further Outlook (1956; aka The Curve of the Snowflake)

 Brian Wood & Riccardo Burchielli: DMZ (collected edition 2006–10)

-Comic book series, recommended by Common Action at the panel “Beyond The Dispossessed: Anarchism and Science Fiction” at the Seattle Anarchist Bookfair in October 2009.
+Graphic novel series, recommended by Common Action at the panel "Beyond The Dispossessed: Anarchism and Science Fiction" at the Seattle Anarchist Bookfair in October 2009.
+The DMZ is the no man's land of Manhattan in the second American civil war.

 John C. Wright: The Golden Age (2002)